brunogarcia/langchain-linkedin-twitter/README.md

 # Langchain + Linkedin + Twitter

-Langchain project with data from Linkedin and Twitter
+A Langchain project with data from Linkedin and Twitter.

+This project is part of the course [Develop LLM powered applications with LangChain](https://www.udemy.com/course/langchain/).

 ## Requirements